-Nothing makes correcting a child more frustrating than to have him constantly “back talk” or offer a response or defense to everything you say.
+Nothing makes correcting children more frustrating than to have them talk back constantly or offer a defense to everything you say.
 It’s doubly upsetting if those retorts are disrespectful.
 So how do you nip this habit?

-A wise mom will measure her words carefully when responding to back talk so that parental authority doesn’t dissolve in a verbal tug of war.
+A wise mom will measure her words carefully when responding to a kid who talks back so that parental authority doesn’t dissolve in a verbal tug of war.
 The last thing you want to do is engage in a lengthy back-and-forth with your child.
 This only encourages future arguments about rules and boundaries.
-But on those occasions when you think your child’s back talk deserves or needs a response, here are some wise words when your children talk back.
+But on those occasions when you think your child’s snarky reply deserves or needs a response, here are some wise words when your children talk back.

 “That’s not fair!”